flub78/multitenant/doc/multi-tenancy.md

 ### Investigations

-1. Let's try to create a tenant using a pre-existing database.
+1. In case of share hosting the capacity to create a tenant using a pre-existing database could be useful.
 1. Some things can be changed by extending classes (e.g. the Tenant model),

-1. Let's use TenantFeatureExampleTest.php to experiment about tenants:

 1. A tenant implements a contract (an interface)
     \vendor\stancl\tenancy\src\Contracts\Tenant.php